-What is Speculation?
+What Is Speculation?

-Why does Speculation matter?
+Why Is Speculation Important?

-For example, without speculation, many commodities markets, for example, would virtually grind to a halt because the only participants would be farmers and food companies.
-With fewer participants in a market, bid-ask spreads would widen and it would be much harder for buyers and sellers to find each other.
+For example, without speculation, many commodities markets would grind to a virtual halt.
+With fewer participants in the market, bid-ask spreads would widen and it would be much harder for buyers and sellers to find each other.
 The resulting illiquidity would dramatically increase the risk in that market.